josephsmithberger/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 using higher resolution artwork, unless you intend to show more of the game world at a given time.

-- Set the stretch mode to viewport.
+- Set the stretch mode to `viewport`.

-- Set the stretch aspect to keep to enforce a single aspect ratio (with black bars).
-As an alternative, you can set the stretch aspect to expand to support multiple aspect ratios.
+- Set the stretch aspect to `keep` to enforce a single aspect ratio (with black bars).
+As an alternative, you can set the stretch aspect to `expand` to support multiple aspect ratios.

-- If using the expand stretch aspect, Configure Control nodes' anchors to snap to the correct corners using the **Layout** menu.
+- If using the `expand` stretch aspect, Configure Control nodes' anchors to snap to the correct corners using the **Layout** menu.

-- Set the stretch scale mode to integer.
+- Set the stretch scale mode to `integer`.
 This prevents uneven pixel scaling from occurring, which makes pixel art not display as intended.

 > Note:
 >
-> The viewport stretch mode provides low-resolution rendering that is then
+> The `viewport` stretch mode provides low-resolution rendering that is then
 > stretched to the final window size.
 If you are OK with sprites being able to
 > move or rotate in "sub-pixel" positions or wish to have a high resolution 3D
-> viewport, you should use the canvas_items stretch mode instead of the viewport
+> viewport, you should use the `canvas_items` stretch mode instead of the `viewport`
 > stretch mode.
 >